 Q: How do upgrades affect emotional pricing decisions in Rancho Mission Viejo?

-A: Upgrades often trigger emotional pricing because sellers value improvements based on cost, while Rancho Mission Viejo buyers value them based on relevance and demand.
+A: Upgrades trigger emotional pricing because sellers value improvements based on cost, while buyers value them based on relevance.
+Layout Flow Scoring™ separates upgrades that influence offer behavior from those that do not.
 Buyers assign premiums selectively, not dollar for dollar.

 Example: